tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 the first phase of the work described in ADRs 61 and 62, which included a large scale refactoring of the reactors and the p2p message routing.
-This replaced the switch and many of the other legacy components, without breaking protocol or network-level interoperability and left the legacy connection/socket handling code.
+This replaced the switch and many of the other legacy components without breaking protocol or network-level interoperability and left the legacy connection/socket handling code.

 Following the release, the team has reexamined the state of the code